Principles-of-Software/Principles-of-Software/docs/README.md

 If you find a problem or something that you'd like to dispute, please [open an issue](https://github.com/alicebibaud/Principles-of-Software/issues/new) in the GitHub repository where this is all hosted.

+On this website, important vocabulary words are denoted in **Bold**, with their definitions following in <span style="color:blue;">blue</span>.
+This was done to clarify important text, as well as for creating flash cards so students may study the material.

+The only exception to the above rule is the Introduction chapter, which does not contain any definitions.
+Words defined later appear there in blue.

 Built with [Docsify](https://docsify.js.org)